ww44ss/pdxkagglegroupproductclassproject/Exploratory Slide Summary.md

 Create data sample and munge
 ========================================================
-To get some data for inspection first create a random sample or all rows and first 28 plus last feature.
+To get some data for inspection first create a random sample of 4000 rows.
 This speeds up calculations.